ddstevens/imperium/README.md

 This is where the number of encoders (and their ppr) and the inputs for each port is specified.

 The inputs for a port are packed together in the order you define them.
-Each port's data is then packed together the other port's data alphabetically (e.g. port A, port B, etc.).
+Each port's data is then packed together with the other port's data alphabetically (e.g. port A, port B, etc.).

 For example if your hardware config had the following definitions: